 Elias works really well together with other sound engines.
-Integration examples for FMOD and Wwise are included in the Elias Devkit and a plugin for Fabric will be available soon.
+Integration examples for FMOD and Wwise are included in the Elias Devkit.

 In order to get access to the necessary files to facilitate Elias integration on PS4, XBox One and Nintendo Switch, you need to verify that you are authorized to develop for those platforms.
 The process is different for all of them and if you need help, just contact us and we’ll point you in the right direction.

 There are so many different versions of Linux, so we make builds for specific versions on demand.

 This is because the Qt framework we use needs to be updated to handle the latest OSX for the studio, the engine itself will run on older OSX versions.

 While we don’t yet have official support for macOS Mojave, so far we have had no reports of Elias Studio malfunctioning on the latest version of macOS.

 It can be hard to pinpoint the specific cause as it can be many different things, but start with testing using higher buffer sizes, as well as a larger total cache size.
 One common cause can be that the disk is getting accessed by code from too many sources, in which case you can try and pre-load the files used by Elias.